TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Some tools have a program, which you can run.
 For example, **Git** has the command line tool `git`.
 In this case, we use the correct spelling of the command (lowercase), when we are explicitly referring to the command `git`.
-In all other cases, we use capital spelling Git, because it is a proper noun.
+In all other cases, we use capital spelling Git, because it applies to the rules for :ref:`spelling-proper-names`.

 The same goes for **Docker**, **Composer**, etc.